MaxHalford/eaopt/README.md

 - `cRate` is the crossover rate
 - `dWeight` is the differential weight
 - `parallel` determines if the agents are evaluated in parallel or not
-- `rng` is a random number generator, you can set it to `nil` if you don't care for reproducibility
+- `rng` is a random number generator, you can set it to `nil` if you want it to be random

 ## A note on parallelism

-Genetic algorithms are famous for being [embarrassingly parallel](https://www.wikiwand.com/en/Embarrassingly_parallel).
-Most of the operations used in the GA can be run independently each one from another.
+Evolutionary algorithms are famous for being [embarrassingly parallel](https://www.wikiwand.com/en/Embarrassingly_parallel).
+Most of the operations can be run independently each one from another.
 For example individuals can be mutated in parallel because mutation doesn't have any side effects.

 The Go language provides nice mechanisms to run stuff in parallel, provided you have more than one core available.
-However, parallelism is only worth it when the functions you want to run in parallel are "heavy".
+However, parallelism is only worth it when the functions you want to run in parallel are heavy.
 If the functions are cheap then the overhead of spawning routines will be too high and not worth it.
 It's simply not worth using a routine for each individual because operations at an individual level are often not time consuming enough.

 By default eaopt will evolve populations in parallel.
 This is because evolving one population implies a lot of operations and parallelism is worth it.
 If your `Evaluate` method is heavy then it might be worth evaluating individuals in parallel, which can done by setting the `GA`'s `ParallelEval` field to `true`.
 Evaluating individuals in parallel can be done regardless of the fact that you are using more than one population.